-3 Preliminaries
+Preliminaries 3

-Contextual Data Quality: We first briefly review previous work in [4] on context-based data quality assessment.
+We first briefly review previous work in [4] on context-based data quality assessment.
 The starting point is that data quality is context dependent.
 A context provides knowledge about the way data are interrelated, produced and used, which allows us to make sense of the data.
 In our view, both the database under quality assessment and the context can be formalized as logical theories.
-The former is then put in context by mapping it into the latter, through logical mappings and possibly shared predicates.
+The former is then put in context by mapping it into the latter, though logical mappings and possibly shared predicates.

 In Fig. 3, D is a relational database (with schema S) under quality assessment.
-It can be represented as a logical theory [32].
-The context, $\mathfrak C$ in the middle, resembles a virtual data integration system, which can also be represented as a logical theory [25].
+It can be represented as a logical theory [31].
+The context, C in the middle, resembles a virtual data integration system, which can also be represented as a logical theory [24].
 The context has a relational schema (or signature), C, in particular predicates with possibly partial extensions (incomplete relations).
-The mappings between C and D are of the kind used in data integration or data exchange [19], that can be expressed as logical formulas.
+The mappings in between are of the kind used in data integration or data exchange [19], that can be expressed as logical formulas.
 In this paper, we are not concerned with how such a context is created [4].